 - Step 1 – Open “Visual Basic Editor” from the Developer tab in your excel as below.

-- Step 2- As when we click on the “Visual Basic”, we can visualize a VBA editor getting pop out.
+- Step 2- When we click on the “Visual Basic,” we can visualize a VBA editor getting pop out.
 This where we have to write code to perform the autosave operation.

-- Step 6 – As when we change to a workbook, It gives an option to write a macro in an event “Workbook_Open()”.
+- Step 6 – When we change to a workbook, It gives an option to write a macro in an event “Workbook_Open().”
 There is a list of declarations that we can use to create an event on our right side.
-Here we are going to perform a task for autosave in excel so we have to change the event to “Beforclose”.
+Here we will perform a task for autosave in excel, so we have to change the event to “Beforclose.”

 - Step 7 – Select “BeforeClose” and start writing the code for autosave in excel.